NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 > _Rule #10: no code, is good code._

 This was the journey, or at least a glimpse of it, littered with countless obstacles and daunting challenges.
 Yet, at the end, the sweetness of satisfaction and the fruit of unwavering determination were beyond compare.
-The real challenge wasn't solving all those problems; it was relentlessly pursuing the challenge itself, heart unwavering, never losing sight of the horizon.
+The real challenge wasn't solving all those problems; but rather, being consistent and not giving up on the principles that I set for myself.
+(Well!
+I did solve the last problem in Python, but in my defense, finding eigenvectors for Laplacian matrix would've been hell'a difficult in **BrainFuck**.)

+My journey looked something like:

+{{ count_code(owner="NishantJoshi00", repo="advent-of-code-2023") }}

-If you are atleast interested in looking over the code, scrutinising it, or just bitching about it.
+If you are interested in scrutinising my code, or just bitching about it.
 Feel free to check it out here:

 - [NishantJoshi00/advent-of-code](https://github.com/NishantJoshi00/advent-of-code-2023)

-If you feel, like following me, here are some of my social handes:
+If you feel like following me, here are some of my social handes:

 - github.com/[@NishantJoshi](https://github.com/NishantJoshi00)
 - x.com/[@nishantjosh](https://twitter.com/nishantjosh)